Radio Academy: Events

 The Radio Academy runs a range of events throughout the year, including the annual Radio Academy Festival.

 The Academy also runs regular Masterclasses for young people who would like to work in radio.
 In addition, the Academy's Branches regularly hold local events across the country.

 Honours and awards

-Since 2016, The Radio Academy has run The Audio & Radio Industry Awards (The ARIAS) which award prizes to the best programmes and presenters of the past year.
-Previously, it organised the Sony Radio Academy Awards, which ended in 2014.
+Since 2016, The Radio Academy has run The Audio & Radio Industry Awards (The ARIAS), annual prizes for the best programmes and presenters of the past year.
+Previously, it had organised the Sony Radio Academy Awards (started in 1983), which ended in 2014.

 Throughout its existence, The Radio Academy has organised various honours schemes, including The UK Radio Hall of Fame, Fellowships, the John Peel Award for Outstanding Contribution to Music Radio, the PPL Music Icon Award, the Local and Regional Lifetime Achievement Award, the Radio Production Awards, and the Most Played Artist on British Radio.

 In 2011, the Radio Academy launched its annual 30 Under 30 scheme, recognising talented young people in the industry by publishing a list of 30 "ones to watch" each year.